Your-Spy/spy-bodycam/README.md

 - **Vehicle Dashcam Support**: You can now use a dashcam item to activate car cameras, which can be viewed anytime, no matter where the vehicle is in real-time.
 - **Cam Offset System for Vehicles**: You can now adjust individual vehicle cameras if their positioning is bad with the built-in offset finder.
 - **Highly Requested Record Feature**: Added a realistic record cam feature that can be used with /recordcam.
 This sends the video to a Discord channel with a detailed player log.
+- **Ingame Recording Viewer**: A custom UI to watch recordings of player real time inside the game.

 ## Credits
 Special thanks to aarjey0_0 for creating the custom prop included with this script.